medialab/exp-ai/README.md

-# How to publish changes
+# How to publish changes on github page

-The deployment to github pages is done through the npm command `deploy` of the package.
+The deployment to github pages is done through the npm command `deploy` of the npm package of this project.

+## Prerequisites

-Prerequisites : having node and git installed
+Having node and git installed.

+## Procedure

 Open a terminal and run the following lines :